 The intrinsic module ieee_exceptions is defined by the standard for the support of floating-point exceptions (see clause 4.6) and is provided by most processors.
 Accessing this module allows the program to test the Fortran flags.

 Fortran does not support exception handling of the kind described in ISO IEC 24772-1 subclause 6.36.3 para 4.
 For each of the Fortran flags, some processors allow control during program execution of whether to halt image execution or continue after the flag is raised.
-Halting is not precise and may occur any time after the exception has occurred.
+Halting is not precise and can occur any time after the exception has occurred.

 Fortran does not support detection of integer overflow (see clause 6.15), but some compilers have an option for detecting it.